-- Documentation review: To review documents such as the project document, project brief, quarterly progress reports, Annual Project Reports (APR), Project Implementation Reports (PIR), Project Technical Reports, and minutes from relevant meetings (list of key documents is annexed) - Interviews with MSMEDA Senior Management and staff, UND, and project partners.
-The Consultant will obtain initial briefings from UNDP and MSMEDA on the objectives and scope of evaluation and clarify any issues as required prior to submitting the inception report.
-Consult relevant stakeholders/partners of the project - Focus Groups: Organize participatory stakeholders' workshop and focus group discussions to examine the relevant issues. - Probing the project outcome/output indicators, going beyond these to explore other possible indicators, and determining whether the indicators have been continuously tracked. - Collecting relevant information through meetings, consultative sessions, field visits, etc. Obtain other contextual information also as required. - Drafting the evaluation report and making a presentation of findings and recommendations to MSMEDA and UNDP - Finalizing the report with comments and inputs from various stakeholders and partners.
+- Documentation review: To review documents such as the project document, project brief, progress reports, Annual Project Reports (APR), board meeting minutes, previous mid term evaluation, and minutes from relevant meetings (list of key documents is annexed) - Interviews with ENID Senior Management and staff, UNDP, MOIC, donors, project partners.
+The Consultant will obtain initial briefings from UNDP and ENID project on the objectives and scope of evaluation and clarify any issues as required prior to submitting the inception report.
+Consult relevant stakeholders/partners of theproject - Pocus Groups: Organize participatory stakeholders' workshop and focus group discussions to examine the relevant issues. - Probing the project outcome/output indicators, going beyond these to explore other possible indicators, and determining whether the indicators have been continuously tracked. - Collecting relevant information through meetings, consultative sessions, field visits, etc. Obtain other contextual information also as required. - Data review and analysis: The mixed methods of data gathering will be matched with appropriate analytical approaches including qualitative and quantitative analysis and triangulation to ensure a comprehensive and coherent understanding of the data generated by the evaluation - Drafting the evaluation report and making a presentation of findings and recommendations to UNDP and ENID. - Finalizing the report with comments and inputs from various stakeholders and partners.